Getting approval for a home business

 *The Minister for Planning and Public Spaces made the Environmental Planning and Assessment (COVID-19 Development – Extended Operation) Order 2020 on 25 March 2020.
-The order allows home businesses to operate 24 hours per day and to employ more than two people other than the permanent residents of the dwelling, but not more than five people, providing they can abide by social distancing rules.
-These measures will be kept in place until 31 March 2022.
+The order formerly allowed home businesses to operate 24 hours per day and to employ more than two people other than the permanent residents of the dwelling, but not more than five people, providing they can abide by social distancing rules.
+These measures expired on 1 April 2022 and no longer apply.

 Requirements for home businesses can be found in Part 2, Division 1, Subdivision 22 of the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 with relevant definitions in the Standard Instrument—Principal Local Environmental Plan (2006 EPI 155a).
 Specific requirements for home businesses operating in your local government area can be found in your Council’s Local Environmental Plan (LEP).
 Check your Council’s website for their LEP or contact Council for further guidance.